jeremymsimon/MouseCortex/README.md

 ### Change log compared to Shekhar version:
-* Added several new slots to S4 object, including "pca.eigenvalues", "sils", and "numclust"
+* Added several new slots to S4 object, including `pca.eigenvalues`, `sils`, and `numclust`
-* Added new function called "perform_refined_clustering", which iteratively runs "doGraph_clustering" to optimize the number of nearest neighbors, then iteratively runs "doGraph_clustering" again to refine the cluster assignments using computed Silhouette widths
+* Added new function called `perform_refined_clustering`, which iteratively runs `doGraph_clustering` to optimize the number of nearest neighbors, then iteratively runs `doGraph_clustering` again to refine the cluster assignments using computed Silhouette widths
-* Computes eigenvalues as part of "doPCA" and stores these values for the permutation test
+* Computes eigenvalues as part of `doPCA` and stores these values for the permutation test
 * Adds a legend to tSNE plots
-* Modifies the "binomcount.test" function to compute log-fold-change as (x+1)/(y+1) to avoid NA/Inf values
+* Modifies the `binomcount.test` function to compute log-fold-change as (x+1)/(y+1) to avoid NA/Inf values
-* Adds checks to the "binomcount.test" to ensure that "effect.size" isn't NA
+* Adds checks to the `binomcount.test` to ensure that `effect.size` isn't NA
-* Modifies cluster naming on "dot.plot"
+* Modifies cluster naming on `dot.plot`
 * Prevents the usage of "Dingbats" font class in ggplot calls